ddrscott/anagram_gables/README.md

 # AnagramGables

-Pronounced: Anne of Green Gables
+(pronounced like Anne of Green Gables)

 Simple anagram finder based on known set of all possible words.
 Defaults to reading from /usr/shared/dict/words.
 (Sorry windows users)